Notoriously Slow Shippers: Avoid These Stores for Last-Minute Gifts

 With the success of Black Friday and Cyber Monday 2012, we'd wager that a lot of shoppers have gotten a head start on their holiday buying.
 But since it's only the first week in December, there's still time to find the perfect gifts at the best prices for all those on your holiday gift list.
 Just don't wait too long to make your online purchases, as there are some potential risks involved in procrastinating just a little too much.

 There are a few types of stores (and a handful of retailers in particular) whose shipping policies are likely to cut it close to Christmas.
 If you're interested in purchasing from any of these retailers below, you should place your order this week, otherwise you'll run the risk of your gifts not arriving in time for the holiday.
-But, as we get closer to Christmas and your purchases become more last-minute, it's smart to avoid these stores entirely.
+But, as we get closer to Christmas and your purchases become more last-minute, it's smart to avoid these stores entirely — at least until their After Christmas sales arrive.
 So, who made the naughty list?

 Stores with Slow Shipping